ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 ----

-Append/Clear Log messages of gateway
+Append/Clear Log messages - gateway
 --------------------------------------
 Gateways can choose to notify the IBM Watson Internet of Things Platform about changes by adding a new log entry.
 Log entry includes a log messages, its timestamp and severity, as well as an optional base64-encoded binary diagnostic data.
 The gateways can invoke addGatewayLog() method to send log messages,